 '''

-define (dog, canine)
+define(dog,canine)

-define(cat, animal chased by 'dog')
+define(cat,animal chased by 'dog')

-define (mouse, animal chased by cat)
+define(mouse,animal chased by cat)

 '''

-When the definition of cat is processed, dog is not replaced with canine because it is quoted.
+When the definition of cat is processed, dog is not expanded to canine immediately because it is quoted.
 But when mouse is processed, the definition of cat (animal chased by dog) is used; this time, dog is not quoted, and the definition of mouse becomes animal chased by animal chased by canine.
+If the previous example is included in a file named infile: